magento/architecture/design-documents/frontend/server-side-rendering.md

 ## Requirements

-- A JavaScript-capable HTTP server, typically a [Node.js][] server (e.g., [Express][]).
+- A server with access to _something_ that can execute JavaScript, typically a [Node.js][] server (e.g., [Express][]).

 ## Implementation

-Some solutions provide out-of-the-box SSR, like [Next.js](https://nextjs.org/), [Razzle][] and the light-weight [Preact](https://preactjs.com/guide/v10/server-side-rendering); however, if you want more tight control of your application, you might want to set it up yourself.
-If you go the latter route, you would still do well to use these projects as inspiration.
-In fact, [Razzle][] has [a great development setup](https://github.com/jaredpalmer/razzle#how-razzle-works-the-secret-sauce).
+Some solutions provide out-of-the-box SSR, like [Next.js][] (comprehensive), [Razzle][] (lacks [data fetching](#data-fetching)) or the light-weight [Preact](https://preactjs.com/guide/v10/server-side-rendering).
+You don't have to use any of these, but they might serve as inspiration for your custom implementation.

+### Data fetching

+A comprehensive SSR strategy requires data fetching on the server.

+- If you go the [Next.js][] route, read [GraphQL with Next.js and Apollo](https://nec.is/writing/graphql-with-next-js-and-apollo/).
+- If not, you might want to make a choice between [Apollo Client](https://www.apollographql.com/docs/react/) and Facebook's [Relay](https://graphql-code-generator.com).
+- [GraphQL Code Generator](https://graphql-code-generator.com) can generate code from your GraphQL schema with a single function call and [integrates with Apollo](https://graphql-code-generator.com/docs/plugins/typescript-react-apollo) as well as [with Relay](https://graphql-code-generator.com/docs/plugins/relay-operation-optimizer).

+Whatever you decide, the most important thing is that [critical content](https://www.abtasty.com/blog/above-the-fold/) is rendered with all of its data on the server before it's served to the client.
+Note that this might require a 2-pass rendering strategy.

+### Rendering

-To render a React application on a server, the server needs to [understand how to process JavaScript](#requirements).
+To render a React application on a server, the server needs access to [_something_ that processes JavaScript](#requirements).
 Ideally, you'll serve the HTML by piping to a writable stream.
 You can do this with React 16's [`renderToNodeStream()`](https://reactjs.org/docs/react-dom-server.html#rendertonodestream).

 ```jsx
 import { renderToNodeStream } from 'react-dom/server'